 As for the magazines, the 10-round mags which come standard with the SR-22 are not an issue (generally speaking), but some of the aftermarket magazines can be difficult to manage, and could require some getting used to.
 There are some which must be loaded in a certain way, using a specific technique, or else jams are sure to occur.
 That is a disadvantage of those magazines, though, not the rifle itself.
 Just figured I should mention it.
 Not all ammo and mags are created equally, and – just like any firearm – the SR-22 rifle will prefer certain ammunition and magazines over others.

 As previously mentioned, the standard magazine for this rifle is a 10-round 10/22 detachable rotary magazine.
 The unique 10/22 magazine is part of what makes the 10/22-series such a reliable group of firearms to begin with.
 Ruger also produces the BX-25, a 25-round factory-made polymer magazine with metal feed lips, which Ruger guarantees to be just as reliable as their 10-rounder.

 Ruger’s rapid deploy polymer sights are adjustable for windage (rear) and elevation (front).
-They are lightweight sights which fold quickly, and allow the uninterrupted use of optics.
+They are lightweight sights which fold quickly and allow the uninterrupted use of optics.
 If necessary, they simply flip back up, and you are good to go.
 Some optic devices will allow co-witness aiming.
-Aftermarket sights are also very popular, and many user choose to take advantage of that picatinny rail, and mount a red dot or scope of some kind.
+Aftermarket sights are also very popular, and many users choose to take advantage of that Picatinny rail and mount a red dot or scope of some kind.
 More on that in the ‘accessories’ section of the article.

 Ruger SR-22 Rifle Safety and Assembly